lonekorean/atom-autocomplete-boilerplate/README.md

 - Case-insensitive suggestions
 - Displays extra data along with suggestions: description, more link, type icon, right text label

-### /lib/advanced-provider.js
+### advanced-provider.js

-Uses advanced suggestions retrieval and custom options.
+Retrieves snippet suggestions from an external API asynchronously.

 - Honors exceptions where suggestions will not be provided (within an HTML comment, in this case)
+- Prioritizes its own suggestions above others
 - Defines its own rules for determining the prefix used to find suggestions
 - Uses JavaScript Promises to fetch suggestions asynchronously
 - Retrieves suggestions from an external API instead of a local JSON file